NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If Location not provided, defaults to "garage" if present, otherwise "basement - unconditioned" if present, otherwise "basement - conditioned" if present, otherwise "conditioned space".
   .. [#] RatedAnnualkWh default based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] Either schedule fraction inputs (WeekdayScheduleFractions/WeekendScheduleFractions/MonthlyScheduleMultipliers) or schedule coefficient inputs (ConstantScheduleCoefficients/TemperatureScheduleCoefficients) may be used, but not both.
-  .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values (see table below) from Figure 16 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
+  .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values (see table below) are used.
-  .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values (see table below) from Figure 24 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
+  .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values (see table below) are used.

 .. csv-table::
    :file: data/freezers.csv